ueberauth/guardian/README.md

 may be specified for other key types.
 A full list of example key types is available [here](https://gist.github.com/potatosalad/925a8b74d85835e285b9).

-See the [key generation docs](https://hexdocs.pm/jose/key-generation.html) from jose for how to generate your own keys.
+See the [key generation docs](https://hexdocs.pm/jose/key-generation.html) from Jose for how to generate your own keys.

 To get off the ground quickly, set your `secret_key` in your Guardian config with the output of either: